-The center’s International Perspectives on Urban Law and Policy course teaches students to solve legal and policy issues from scholars from around the world.
+The center's International Perspectives on Urban Law and Policy course exposes students to global legal and policy issues.

 Faculty and students in the Center for the Comparative Study of Metropolitan Growth dissect issues affecting urban areas.
 The U.S. Census states that Atlanta is the third fastest-growing city in the country, which makes our downtown location ideal for this research.

 Lawyers play a huge role in urban growth and development.
 They work with planners, business leaders and engineers to craft laws and regulations.
 The center’s focus includes suburbs, as well as fringe, “edge” and satellite cities.